DravaMmonk/study-notes/docs/Unimelb/25S2/AIP/05-Exploration.md

 - **Framework**: Get communication across researchers and to build on each others’ work
 - BFWS can be used as a framework to implement different measures

+---
 #### BFWS($f$)

-Apply BFS (Priority Queue) on a sequence of measures:
+Apply Best-first Search on a sequence of measures:

 $$
 BFWS(f) \text{ for } f= \langle w,f_1,f_2,\ldots \rangle